tom171296/BlogNet/_posts/2023/2023-10-26-Continuous-validation.md

 ---
-title: Mission-Critical Magic - Ensuring Availability and Resilience in Cloud-Native Adventures
+title: Continuous validation - Ensuring Availability and Resilience in Cloud-Native Adventures
 header:
     teaser: Embark on an Exciting Journey to Master Mission-Critical Success in the Cloud.
 Discover the Secrets of Availability and Resilience!
 excerpt: Embark on an Exciting Journey to Master Mission-Critical Success in the Cloud.
 Discover the Secrets of Availability and Resilience!